 - A comfortable bed is important – a specialist bed will help to protect and support their joints, giving them a more comfortable rest, so choosing an orthopaedic bed will help.

 - Joint aids soothe stiffness – for dogs with stiffness, joint supplements can help to soothe joints and support mobility.
 YuMOVE Joint Care for Dogs is designed to do just that, helping them to feel happier.

 Are your dog walks taking a bit longer?

 Without looking like they’re stiff, your dog could be gradually slowing down on your daily walkies.
 You might notice that it’s taking longer than usual to do your standard walk, or that you have to stop and wait more often while he catches up.
 This could be a sign that it’s becoming difficult for him to walk quickly.

 - Take flatter walks – choosing a flat walk will help them to move more easily.
 Consider a few short walks rather than one long one too.

 - Walk, don’t run – if you’re used to cycling or running with your dog panting behind you, now might be the time to change your routine.
 Don’t make them do something they’re not comfortable with or fit enough for.

-- Look into dog supplements – with ingredients such as green lipped mussel, glucosamine and manganese, joint supplements like YuMOVE Dog are specially formulated and tested to support healthy joints and promote mobility.
+- Look into dog supplements – with ingredients such as green lipped mussel, glucosamine and manganese, joint supplements like YuMOVE Joint Care for Dogs are specially formulated and tested to support healthy joints and promote mobility.

 Is your dog finding it difficult to get up after resting?